Safeguarding around the holidays: signs to spot and issues to be aware of

 Be aware of the safeguarding risks over the holidays

-The summer holidays mean your pupils will be spending many weeks without your school being able to check in on them – and during that time, they may be more exposed to difficult situations which could affect their wellbeing and safety.
+The school holidays mean that your pupils will be spending a few weeks without your school being able to check in on them – and, during that time, they may be more exposed to difficult situations which could affect their wellbeing and safety.

-Before the start of term, consider these risks, so you can be ready to look out for any concerns about returning pupils and staff.
+Consider these risks before term ends, so at the start of next term, you can be ready to look out for any concerns about returning pupils and staff.

 Pupils may spend more time in a difficult home situation